GrootXI/sql_restaurent_orders/README.md

-# I dig into the customer data to see which menu items are doing well/not well and what the top customers seem to like best
+# Explore the menu_items table to get an idea of what's on the new menu

+**View the menu_items table.
+'''sql
+SELECT *
+FROM menu_items;
+''''